Gumichan01/target-xplosion/README.md

 Target Xplosion is available under the GNU GPL v3.
 But additionnal contents (images, font, music) are under Creative Commons.

+## Demo ##

+ A first demo is available [here] (https://github.com/Gumichan01/target-xplosion/wiki/Introduction#download)
+ You can get the current developement game thanks to the source code.
+But you need to compile the game, and the developement version is unstable.
+You can also take a look on some tags I generated
+from the stable development version.
+You can get it [here] ()

 ## Control ##

+In Game

   - Arrows: Move the ship
   - SPACE: basic shoot
   - G: Missile
   - B: Bomb
+  - ESCAPE : Quit the level/Game

+In result

+  - RETURN : continue

 ## Compilation ##